luluzhou1/alinush.github.io/_posts/2023-06-02-Richard-Feynman-on-the-uncertainity-of-science.md

 Yet other scientists are people like you and me.
 And we make mistakes, are inherently ignorant or have perverse incentives[^books].

+{: .info}
+I recognize that engaging in the scientific process is a very high bar.
+I also recognize it's not clear how to reach consensus faster on scientific theories of high importance such as anthropogenic climate change.
+But I do know that preaching "science is true; believe science" is steadfast way of moving from scientific (falsifiable) territory into religious (unfalsifiable) territory.
+This would defeat the original goals science set out to solve: making sure we find out when we are wrong.

+## A digression on non-falsifiable (and thus non-scientific) theories

+The most widely-accepted philosophy of science comes from Karl Popper, who argued that a theory or statement is scientific only if it can, in principle, be empirically **falsified** (a.k.a., disproven).
+In other words, if a theory does not admit any tests that could potentially show it to be false, then the theory is not scientific.

+But not all philosophers of science agree with Popper.
+Some argue that scientific theories must not only be _falsifiable_ but also **empirically-confirmed** to some degree.
+Others argue that certain scientific theories are **unfalsifiable in practice** but remain scientific because they are part of broader theoretical framework that are testable as a whole.
+Or, because they might be falsifiable with better technology (e.g., string theory).
+In this last case, indirect evidence, logical coherence, and the theory's ability to explain and predict phenomena play a crucial role is what gets the theory to be viewed as scientific.

+{: .info}
+In general, celebrating the scientific method does **not** mean we should dispense with all unfalsifiable theories.

+A **contrived-but-simple example**: your friend tells you _"There exist pink cars with yellow stripes!"_
+That is an unfalsifiable theory, so you should ignore everything coming out their mouth?

+Admittedly, it would be very difficult to convince your friend such cars don't exist: you'd have to show them that all cars in the universe don't match this description, which would (likely) take infinite time.
+Yet the theory can be shown to be true by a trivial observation of such a car.
+And indeed, I know a person with such a car (so I know the theory is true)![^idonot]

+The point is, we make unfalsifiable statements (theories) like this all the time and we get along just fine.

+Interestingly, **religious theories** (e.g., "there is a God") fall into the same category of unfalsifiable but potentially-true theories.
+In fact, people who claim to have had direct experiences of the divine are firmly-convinced of their veracity.
+I no longer believe these theories should be thrown away (i.e., I recognize the limitations of my own form of consciousness).
+Instead, I think that the alleged consequences of such theories should be acted upon carefully since, if they are false, there is no way to find out due to their unfalsifiable nature.
+(In layman terms, don't burn or kill people because they don't believe in the same things you do.)

+Here's a more palatable unfalsifiable theory, though harder to formalize.
+My wise mother once proposed this theory to me when I was being a smartass about how bad unfalsifiable theories can be.
+She said _"Okay, how about the theory that **love exists in the world**.
+Are you gonna throw away that theory too because it's unfalsifiable?"_.
+(If you don't know this theory to be true, then you have other problems and I wish I could give you a warm hug.)

 ## Conclusion